Russian submarine Novorossiysk: History

 In September 2025, after the Russian loss of the Tartus naval base in Syria, Novorossiysk had to surface while on duty in the Mediterranean and make the trip home to the Baltic Sea on the surface due to a mechanical failure on the submarine and a lack of Russian maintenance facilities in the Mediterranean Sea area.
-The Telegram channel VChK-OGPU claimed that the submarine was having a serious technical problem with diesel leaking from the fuel system into the submarine manned area, and that a lack of parts or on-board qualified personnel prevented a repair.
+The Telegram channel VChK-OGPU claimed that the submarine was having a serious technical problem with diesel leaking from the fuel system into the submarine crewed area, and that a lack of parts or on-board qualified personnel prevented a repair.
 Naval News reported that the larger problem for Russia is not a single diesel-electric submarine, but rather "since losing its Syrian base at Tartus in 2024 and facing restrictions on movement through the Bosporus, Russia’s Mediterranean task force has largely collapsed."